Representing Defective Vehicle Accident Victims

-If you have been seriously hurt in a car accident and believe a vehicle defect may have contributed to your injuries, call us today to schedule a free consultation with one of our experienced Ridgefield car accidents lawyers.
+If you have been seriously hurt in a car accident and believe a vehicle defect may have contributed to your injuries, call us today to schedule a free consultation with one of our experienced Ridgefield auto accident lawyers.

 A vehicle can be defective due to a design flaw, a faulty component, or an oversight during the manufacturing process.
 In other situations, it may be defective because certain repairs were not made.
 Faulty components commonly cause a vehicle to unexpectedly fail or act up.
 This can often result in the driving losing control, leading to a serious accident.